CyberLemonade/playground-r5mb0okq/statement.md

 ```

 # Solving Bulls and Cows
 Think of a number, and give correct feedback while the computer tries to solve it.
+Copy the following code to a local or online editor and run it.
 ```java runnable
 import java.util.*;
 class Main {